-We depend on key members of our management team, which includes Mr. Jianyu Yang, a director and our chief executive officer and president, Dr. Zheng Cheng, a co-chairman of our board of directors and our chief operating officer, Mr. Steve Sun, a co-chairman of our board of directors and our chief financial officer, Mr. Jing Zhang, a director and our executive president, Mr. Yaw Kong Yap, a director and our financial controller, and Mr. Boxun Zhang, our corporate vice president, as well as other key personnel for the continued growth of our business.
+We depend on key members of our management team, which includes Mr. Jianyu Yang, a director and our chief executive officer and president, Dr. Zheng Cheng, a co-chairman of our board of directors and our chief operating officer, Mr. Steve Sun, a co-chairman of our board of directors and our chief financial officer, Mr. Jing Zhang, a director and our executive president, Mr. Yaw Kong Yap, a director and our financial controller, as well as other key personnel for the continued growth of our business.
 The loss of any of these members of our management team or other key employees could delay the implementation of our business strategy and adversely affect our operations.
 Our future success will also depend in large part on our continued ability to attract and retain highly qualified management personnel.
 The process of hiring suitable, qualified personnel is often lengthy and such talented and highly qualified management personnel is often in short supply in China.
 If our recruitment and retention efforts are unsuccessful in the future, it may be more difficult for us to execute our business strategy.
-Although none of the key members of our management team is nearing retirement age in the near future and we are not aware of any key members of our management team or other key personnel planning to retire or leave us, if one or more of such personnel are unable or unwilling to continue in their present positions, we may not be able to replace them readily, if at all.
+Mr. Boxun Zhang, our former corporate vice president, left our company in 2010.
+Although our business and operation were not affect in any material way, we cannot assure we can always make similar smooth transition if other executive officers or key personnel were to leave our company in the future.
+Although none of the key members of our management team is nearing retirement age in the near future and we are not aware of any current key members of our management team or other key personnel planning to retire or leave us, if one or more of such personnel are unable or unwilling to continue in their present positions, we may not be able to replace them readily, if at all.
 Consequently, our business may be severely disrupted, and we may incur additional expenses to recruit and retain new officers.
 In addition, we do not maintain key employee insurance.
 We have entered into employment agreements and confidentiality agreements with all of the key members of our management team and other key personnel.
 However, if any disputes arise between any of our key members of our management team or other key personnel and us, we cannot assure you, in light of uncertainties associated with the PRC legal system, the extent to which any of these agreements could be enforced in China, where all key members of our management team and other key personnel reside and hold some of their assets.
-See "- Risks Related to Doing Business in China - Uncertainties with respect to the PRC legal system could have a material adverse effect on us."
+See "-Risks Related to Doing Business in China-Uncertainties with respect to the PRC legal system could have a material adverse effect on us."